westhee/LIFSResearchBlog/_posts/2019-10-22-how-to-prevent-social-engineering-attacks.md

 <img src="/img/news/phising_attacks.png">

-One solution acclaimed I am yet to try out is real-time anti-phishing technology.
+One acclaimed solution I am yet to try out is real-time anti-phishing technology. <br>
-**How does this work?**
+**How does this work?** <br>
 It uses advanced machine learning and real-time URL validation to spot zero-hour phishing sites in milliseconds, instead of relying on static, outdated lists.

 It helps in phishing prevention by keeping your employees away from phishing sites even if they click on malicious links in emails they are outrightly unable to visit this sites.
+[See phishprotection.com](https://www.phishprotection.com)

 Another solution is to carry out deliberate attacks on employees to test their security awareness strength and proffer further trainings where they fail.